By signing up for free Cashrewards account and clicking through their links, you’ll easily save some money on your next hotel reservation.

 Many sites (Hotels.com for example) push you to use their mobile app as well—which often won’t earn you any cashback because when you load it you’re not clicking through Cashrewards.
 Again, check the individual Cashrewards partner terms for each partner if this is a concern.

-It’s super-simple to join Cashrewards and look around the site to see what retailers are supported.
-Remember to come back to the site and click through next time you make any purchase online, and start collecting cash back.
+And remember to come back to the site and click through next time you make any purchase online, and start collecting cash back.